Central Massachusetts Railroad: Mass Central Rail Trail

 Efforts to convert the property to recreational trails also found success elsewhere along the route.
 The portion of the Marlborough Branch between Gleason Junction and Marlborough became the Assabet River Rail Trail.
 In Boston the former Central Massachusetts Branch section of the Hill Crossing Freight Cutoff between Hill Crossing and North Cambridge Junction became the Fitchburg Cutoff Path.

 A photo of the Central Massachusetts Railroad bridge over the Connecticut River, which is now a part of the Norwottuck Branch Rail Trail.

 The towns along the former Wheelwright Branch exhibited similar enthusiasm for recreational trails along the property.
 In March 1985 with support from the local governments and regional planning agency the state purchased 10 miles of the line between the west end of the Connecticut River Bridge in Northampton and Amherst with the intent to convert it into a rail trail.
-Work began in 1992 and on July 29, 1993, the Massachusetts Department of Environmental Management officially opened the Norwottuck Branch Rail Trail.
+Work began in 1992 and on July 29, 1993, the Massachusetts Department of Environmental Management officially opened the Norwottuck Branch Rail Trail, now the Norwottuck Branch of the Mass Central Rail Trail.
 By 1997 the trail extended as far as Belchertown where progress halted due to a concerted effort from private landowners who had taken over the long-abandoned property.
 In 2006 the western end of the trail was extended to N. O. Tower.
 In West Boylston, Holden, and Rutland a volunteer organization called Wachusett Greenways began to convert the roughly 30 miles of property between Oakdale and Rutland to the Mass Central Rail Trail.

-The Mass Central Rail Trail currently includes a portion of the former Fitchburg and Worcester Railroad in Sterling between Sterling Junction and Sterling Center; however this route was never a part of the Central Massachusetts Branch and does not connect with the rest of the trail since the former WN&P Division main line tracks remain in service as the Worcester Main Line of Pan Am Railways.
+The Mass Central Rail Trail Sterling Spur is a portion of the former Fitchburg and Worcester Railroad in Sterling between Sterling Junction and Sterling Center; however this route was never a part of the Central Massachusetts Branch.
+It does not connect with the rest of the trail since the former WN&P Division main line tracks remain in service as the Worcester Main Line of Pan Am Railways.